deeheber/games/conways-game-of-life/README.md

 1. Make sure you have [NodeJS](https://nodejs.org/en/) installed
 2. In the terminal run `node index.js` to run the game

 By default this will be a 3 x 3 board.
-It will also do one round.
-You can change the size of the board and number of rounds by passing in arguments to the command line.
+It will also do one round and default to a grid with all live cells.
+You can change the size of the board, number of rounds, and number of live cells at the start by passing in arguments to the command line.

-Example: `ROW=5 COLUMN=5 ROUNDS=10 node index.js` will create a 5 x 5 board and run 10 rounds.
+Example: `ROW=5 COLUMN=5 ROUNDS=10 LIVE_CELLS=7 node index.js` will create a 5 x 5 board and run 10 rounds.